Levi Strauss & Co. (LEVI) Just Got Our Attention

 Analysts’ Opinion of LEVI

-Many brokerage firms have already submitted their reports for LEVI stocks, with Wells Fargo repeating the rating for LEVI by listing it as a “Overweight.”
-The predicted price for LEVI in the upcoming period, according to Wells Fargo is $31 based on the research report published on August 30th of the previous year 2021.
+Many brokerage firms have already submitted their reports for LEVI stocks, with BofA Securities repeating the rating for LEVI by listing it as a “Buy.”
+The predicted price for LEVI in the upcoming period, according to BofA Securities is $30 based on the research report published on January 14th of the current year 2022.

-Goldman gave a rating of “Buy” to LEVI, setting the target price at $36 in the report published on July 14th of the previous year.
+Stifel gave a rating of “Buy” to LEVI, setting the target price at $38 in the report published on August 02nd of the previous year.

 Insider Trading